sinsinkun/TaurEAV/README.md

   - Will use MySQL default if not provided

 ## Future ideas
-- Add units for float/int fields to value_str (front end)
+- Add error feedback
+- Table view?